nilvintch/Store_Sales_Viz./README.md

 Feel free to explore the code and visualizations provided in this repository to gain a deeper understanding of the store sales data analysis.

-For any questions or inquiries, please contact [Your Name] at [Your Email Address].
+For any questions or inquiries, please contact [Anil Singh] at [laseranil03@gmail.com].

 Happy analyzing!